 - The ISA defines anything that is needed by programmers to correctly write a program for the hardware. - In particular this includes defining, instructions, registers, data types, memory model, ... - A microarchitecture defines how the instruction set is implemented in a concrete processor.
-This includes all details from realizing the register file and ALU up to pipelining, out-of-order execution, ... - Note: the programmer does not need to care about the microarchitecture (i.e. the concrete realization of the ISA)
+This includes all details from realizing the register file and ALU up to pipelining, out-of-order execution, ... - Motivation: the programmer should not need to care about the microarchitecture (i.e. the concrete realization of the ISA)